defano/wyldcard/README.md

 Each part is assigned a number that represents its logical order relative to other objects of the same type.

-For buttons and fields, this represents the drawing order of the part (_z-order_); Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
+For buttons and fields, their number represents their drawing order (_z-order_) on the card or background; Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
 You cannot directly set a button or field's number, but the "Bring Closer" or "Send Further" commands in the "Objects" menu will affect the number assigned to it.

 For cards and backgrounds, their number represents their position in the stack.
 Card number 1 is the first card in the stack, card number 2 is the second, and so forth.
 Backgrounds are similarly numbered by their first appearance in the stack.
 You can refer to fields and buttons relative to all other parts on the same layer of the card (`background part 14`) or relative to other parts of the same type (`bkgnd button 13` or `bkgnd field 3`).

 For windows, HyperCard assigned numbers based on the Window's front-to-back position on the Macintosh.
-However, WyldCard numbers windows based on their title's alphabetical order (this limitation is imposed by the multi-platform nature of WyldCard).
+However, WyldCard numbers windows based on their title's alphabetical order (this limitation is imposed by the multi-platform windowing systems that WyldCard supports).

 For example,